DmytroGio/Vision-Compass/README.md

 ## 🚀 Usage

-- Start the application.
+- Launch the application.
+- Set your main goal with a description and target date.
+- Add milestones (medium-term stages) under your goal.
-- Add tasks using the UI form (description, due date, priority).
+- Select a milestone to view and add tasks related to it (with description, due date, and priority).
-- Tasks are displayed in the list below the form.
-- Tasks are saved automatically in `tasks.json` (in the app directory).
+- All data is saved automatically in `tasks.json` in the app directory.

 ---